htdebeer/pandocomatic/index.md

     pandocomatic tries to find *global* templates as follows:

     a.
-If the setting `match-files` has value `all`, all templates with glob pattern that matches the input file are used to convert the file.
-For example, you can have specified a template `www` to convert `*.md` files to HTML and a template `pdf` to convert `*.md` to PDF.
-In this case, a markdown file will be converted to both output formats.
-You can use this to generate a website with a print PDF page for each web page.
+If the setting `match-files` has value `all`, all templates with a glob pattern that matches the input filename are used to convert that input file.
+For example, you can specify a template `www` to convert `*.md` files to HTML and a template `pdf` to convert `*.md` to PDF.
+In this case, a markdown file will be converted to both HTML and PDF.
+For example, you could use this to generate a website with a print PDF page for each web page.

     b.
 If the setting `match-files` has value `first`, the first template with a glob pattern that matches the input file is used